 Securing multiple support dates on tour with Arlo McKinley (John Prine’s final signee at Oh Boy Records) and performing his own headlining shows across the Southeast, and the Midwest, momentum is starting to build for Ritch Henderson & The Grandiose Delusion.
-His music was featured on a the compilation album “Just Behind The Creek” which peaked at #11 on Billboard’s Bluegrass Chart.
+In addition to his touring success; Ritch’s music was featured on the album “Just Behind The Creek” which peaked at #11 on Billboard’s Bluegrass Chart.
 Ritch has been elevated from the grips of generational poverty through his career in music; touring the country with his 4 piece Red Clay Rock & Roll band where he writes, and sings; raw, emotional songs about his experience with Loss, love, redemption, addiction, psychedelic substances, and the occasional deal with the devil.

 From Tulsa’s legendary Mercury Lounge to the Tumbleweed Music festival and the historic Cervantes Masterpiece Ballroom in Denver, Colorado.
 Ritch is building personal relationships with industry professionals and fans alike all the while continuing to hone his unique brand of Rock & Roll.

 “Ritch Henderson doesn’t merely sing a song.
 He spews pieces of his soul into the ether with each verse”.

 – Jay Potter, The Hippies And Cowboys Podcast